cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

 - otherwise, if the `sourceValidator.Status` is not `Bonded`, and the `destinationValidator` is `Bonded`, transfer the newly delegated tokens from the `NotBondedPool` to the `BondedPool` `ModuleAccount`
 - record the token amount in an new entry in the relevant `Redelegation`
+- get a unique `unbondingId` and map it to the `RedelegationEntry` in `RedelegationByUnbondingId`
+- call the `AfterUnbondingInitiated(unbondingId)` hook
+- add the redelegation to `RedelegationQueue` with the completion time set to `UnbondingTime`

 From when a redelegation begins until it completes, the delegator is in a state of "pseudo-unbonding", and can still be slashed for infractions that occured before the redelegation began.